 If you’re shopping for a new blower, you might be overwhelmed by the selection.
 There are gas-powered units, cordless leaf blowers, and backpack units.
 Although basic models only blow your leaves away, more advanced models blow or suck up your debris.
 The debris goes into a bag, much like a vacuum sucks up dirt and collects it in a bag.
 This eliminates the need for making piles and shoving them into garbage bags.

 You should choose the type of blower that best meets your needs.
 For instance, a backpack blower takes the stress off of your arm and wrist.
 If you have a large property with extended yard clean-ups, backpack blowers are the way to go.
 These blowers also tend to have more power than other types.

 Cordless blowers are lightweight and convenient.
 However, they only hold a charge for a short period of time.
 They’re less powerful than their gas-powered counterparts.

-Gas-powered models get the job done well, but they are noisy.
+Gas powered models get the job done well, but they are noisy.
 In some counties, there are laws preventing people from using gas-powered blowers.
 Before buying this type of blower, you should look into your local laws.
 You should also consider pollution.
-According to research, some models emit more pollution than a car.
+According to research, some gas engines emit more pollution than a car.